ArmandasRokas/IntroductionToStatisticsAtDTU/docs/chapter_3_1.md

 ### d)

-> Find the 99% confidence interval for m.
+> Find the 99% confidence interval for $\mu$.
 Compare with the 95% one from above and explain why it is smaller/larger!

 $$